VinnieRossi/katacoda-scenarios/rhoar-spring-messaging/02-read-content-from-a-database.md

 insert into fruit (name) values ('Banana');
 </pre>

+>**NOTE:** It is typically not advisable to use this feature in Production as you are not guaranteed to have a clean slate for your database on new deployments.
+You should instead look into using Database Migration tools.
+Spring Boot provides a number of integration options but these are outside the scope of this module.

 **5. Add a test class**
 To verify that we can use the `FruitRepository` for retrieving and storing Fruit objects, we are going to create a test class.